techchetan/python/NLP.md

            3. text = "I am 4 person going to 24 building for running 2 km"
               re.findall(r"[^\d]+")   -- exclusion of digit so [] use for grouping and ^ use for exclusion
               >>>> result ["I am  ","person going to "," building for running "," km"]
+#### 6. Basics NLP
+        1. Tokennization
+        2. Stemming
+        3. Lemmatization
+        4. Stop words
+#### 7. Spacy
+        Spacy is natureal language propcessing open sourece library It is use for handle NLP task
+        Spacy is release in 2015
+   ##### NLTK is another natural language tool kit is very popular open source but it is less efficiant to implementation.
+NLTK is used for sentimental analysis
+   ### Install Specy on conda
+           conda install -c conda-forge spacy